dstadelman/weekly-trading-homework/README.md

 **USE AT YOUR OWN RISK**: [These materials are released under MIT license unless otherwise noted.](LICENSE) None of these tools will help you get rich quick.
 They provide an overview in the general market action that you can take 20 minutes a week to look at to provide yourself with a reference to what is is going on in a small section of the stock market.

-## Background

-I think financial / trading newsletters are more often than not a waste of time and money.
-I don't think anyone should pay for newsletter or put much importance on what they say.
-Newsletters at best deliver some small nugget of useful information and at worst put the reader in the mindset of a spectator (which is usually the case).

-Think about it.

-Are you a better fighter because you've watched UFC?
-Know a lot about driving cars because you've seen a F1 races?
-A better gymnast because you watched the Olympics?

-You might pick up some small technique or thing to try while watching - but only if you are actively engaged in these activities.

-Ya gotta do the work yourself as it's really the only way to synthesize the data into your brain - otherwise, **you're just a spectator**.

-I've decided to dump all the tools I've been using to generate weekly updates in hopes that folks might find them useful in doing their own homework.
-I hope you modify these materials for yourself.
-They are purposefully designed to be not predictive - this is your brain's job.
-The tools help one think about the overall context of the market and what is happening in it without noise from the news or social media.

 ## Contributions

 If you have other resources you look at each week, I would love to add them to the list.
 I want to ensure that anything added to the list is free / low cost and is not predictive or prescriptive in nature.
 Feel free to make a Pull Request or create an Issue with the resource.